zahrakaabi/chat_app/README.md

 ## What i learned while building this project :

-React Routing - React context API - Chat Engine
+React Routing - React context API - Chat Engine - Social authentification (firebase)

 ## How to use this project :